Envirometrix/PredictiveSoilMapping/06-Soilmapping_using_mla.md

 where `SL.` refers to an imported method from a package e.g. `"SL.ranger"` is the SuperLearner method from the package ranger.

 A useful functionality of the SuperLearner package is that it displays how model average weights are estimated and which methods can safely be excluded from predictions.
-When using SuperLearner, however, it is highly recommended to use the parallelized / multicore version, otherwise the computing time might be quite extensive.
+When using SuperLearner, however, it is highly recommended to use the parallelized / multicore version, otherwise the computing time might be quite excessive.
 For example, to prepare ensemble predictions using the five standard prediction techniques used in this tutorial we would run:

 ```r